oswaldderiemaecker/doc/_posts/2016-12-20-deploy-on-clevercloud.markdown

 * [ccbuild.sh](https://github.com/continuousdemo/clevercloud-demo-zf-apigility-phinx/blob/master/ccbuild.sh) with the Clever-Cloud build script file
 * [clevercloud/php.json](https://github.com/continuousdemo/clevercloud-demo-zf-apigility-phinx/blob/master/clevercloud/php.json) with the Clever-Cloud configuration and hook file

-These are key files to set-up your application installation, testing and deployment.
+These are key files to set up your application installation, testing and deployment.
 Feel free to take a look at them to get a better understanding.

-### Application Project Set-up in continuousphp
+### Application Project Setup in continuousphp

-**Set-up our application project in continuousphp**
+**Set up our application project in continuousphp**

 1. Type in the omnibar the name of the application: **clevercloud-demo**
-2. The fork should appear in the Project List (if not please wait a little that projects list update or simply logout/login)
+2. The fork should appear in the Project List (if not, please wait a bit for the project list to update or simply logout/login)
 3. Click on **Setup**
 4. Click on **Setup Repository**
 5. Click on **+** to add a deployment pipeline